puppetlabs/puppet_metrics_dashboard/README.md

 `dashboard_cert_file` `dashboard_cert_key`

+_Note:_ Enabling SSL on Grafana will not allow for running on privileged ports such as `443`.
+To enable this capability you can use the suggestions documented in [this Grafana documentation](http://docs.grafana.org/installation/configuration/#http-port)

 ### Other possibilities

 Configure the passwords for the InfluxDB and Grafana administrator users and enable additional [TICK Stack](https://www.influxdata.com/time-series-platform/) components.